kamilmateusiak/strava-vagabond/docs/decisions/013-minimal-frontend-oauth-requirement.md

 - [Technology Stack Selection](008-technology-stack-selection.md) - Node.js + Express for backend
 - [Infrastructure Provider Selection](009-infrastructure-provider-selection.md) - Neon + Upstash for infrastructure
 - [Strava Token Management Strategy](012-strava-token-management.md) - Storing refresh tokens for continuous operation

+## Post-Decision Update

+**Note**: After implementing the event-driven architecture, we realized that token refresh can be handled entirely internally by worker threads without needing an external API endpoint.
+Worker threads can call Strava API directly for new tokens and update the database, keeping the system simple and self-contained.